 The purpose of the course is to introduce students to the principles of sustainable agriculture through hands-on experience on local farms and through readings of current literature.
 The course thus combines fieldwork and seminar-style discussion.
 Work on the farm will be varied, determined by the seasons and farm projects under way.
 In addition, students may be taken to the local Producers Livestock Auction and other off-farm sites as the time and season allow.
 Students can expect to handle and feed animals, clean barns, harvest and plant crops, prepare farm products for market, build and repair fences, bale hay, and work with, repair, or clean equipment and buildings.
 Readings will be drawn from relevant books, current environmental literature, and the news media.
 Discussions will be student-led and combine readings and their experiences in the field.
 There are no prerequisites for this course, although completion of ENVS 112 is strongly encouraged.
 However, students must have available in their academic schedule four continuous hours one day per week to spend working at a local organic farm (travel time will be in addition to these four hours).
 In addition, students will participate in a weekly seminar discussion of assigned readings, lasting from an hour and a half to two hours.
 Participation is limited to eight to ten students, and permission of instructor is required.
 Preference will be given to upperclass students.
 Offered every fall.

 The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the Environmental Studies Concentration.
 The focus of the course will be on case studies of natural-resource management, with specific topic areas to be determined.
 In this strongly interdisciplinary effort, we will explore ecological, economic, social, and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
 Students will be expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services, and environmental management.
-Prerequisite: junior or senior standing; students must also be pursuing the Environmental Studies Concentration.
+Prerequisite: junior standing; students must also be pursuing the Environmental Studies Concentration.
 Offered every year.

 Because the Environmental Studies Concentration has no faculty of its own, the nature of an individual study will necessarily vary dramatically depending on the home discipline of the faculty member guiding the course.
 Details regarding the expected number of contact hours per week, workload, and assessment will be left to the discretion of the faculty member guiding the individual study.
 There are no formal restrictions on who can pursue an individual study in ENVS.
 Individual studies are not intended to replace an elective course in fulfilling the requirements of the Environmental Studies Concentration.